 Source: Jamaican Vegan Food/Youtube

 Located on Boston Rd, in Bronx, NY, you will find Vegan’s Delight, a spot for Caribbean vegan cuisine takeaway.
-Not only do they have an amazing selection of traditional hot dishes, but they also have an organic juice bar, and grocery store selling vitamins, herbs, supplements.
+Not only do they have an amazing selection of traditional hot dishes, but they also have an organic juice bar and grocery store selling vitamins, herbs, and supplements.
 Their menu features dishes such as breaded tofu cutlets, curried seitan, Vegan Spareribs D’light, and jerk plantain patties that you definitely won’t want to miss out on!

 6. Sol Sips